Our Environmental and Social Management Policy for Financing and Investment Activity

 Palm oil is an essential raw material in our daily lives.
 However, it is well understood that the production of palm oil has in the past led to human rights abuses, such as infringing on the human rights of indigenous peoples and child labor, as well as to environmental problems including the cutting and burning down of natural forests and damage to biodiversity.
 Before providing investments in, or loans to, businesses that cultivate palm oil plantations, DBJ takes a cautious approach, confirming the business in question has obtained Roundtable on Sustainable Palm Oil (RSPO) certification and has not caused any problems with indigenous peoples and local communities.
 For parties that have not obtained this certification, DBJ strongly recommends they get certified and asks them to explain their plans for doing so.
 DBJ asks them to publicly commit to No Deforestation, No Peat, No Exploitation (NDPE) policies.
 Moreover, as a similar effort, DBJ recommends that they strengthen their supply chain management and improve traceability in their supply chains.

-When coal mining is not properly managed, hazardous waste emitted from coal mines can impact ecosystems, and coal mine cave-ins and other accidents can lead to death, from the perspectives of environmental and social considerations, respectively.
+When coal mining is not properly managed, hazardous waste emitted from coal mines can impact ecosystems, and coal mine cave-ins and other accidents can lead to deaths, from the perspectives of environmental and social considerations, respectively.
 DBJ takes a conservative approach to decisions for investments and loans for coal mining projects, verifying whether environmental and social considerations are taken into account.
 DBJ refuses to provide investments and loans to new coal mining businesses and coal mining businesses that plan to practice mountaintop removal (MTR), a particularly destructive method of mining coal.

 Oil and gas